 Unscented Kitty Litter

-If you do decide to go with an unscented litter, look for one that forms a tight clump to trap odors, and make sure to either put the litter box somewhere that is well ventilated, or use an air filter or purifier nearby if you do have problems with odors.
+If you do decide to go with an unscented litter, look for one that forms a tight clump to trap odors, and make sure to either put the litter box somewhere that is well-ventilated or use an air filter or purifier nearby if you do have problems with odors.

 Boxiecat Premium Unscented Clumping Litter